 How we are supporting our communities in Baltimore…

-- The POWER House is serving as an essential food distribution and community service hub, serving over 300 grab-and-go meals daily – including donations from multiple restaurants and also a recent donation of over 1,500 loaves of bread from H&S Bakery for residents living in the East Baltimore communities.
+- The POWER House is serving as an essential food distribution and community service hub, serving over 350 grab-and-go meals daily – including donations from multiple restaurants and weekly bread donations from H&S Bakery for residents living in the East Baltimore communities.

-- The Crossroads Public Charter Middle School is fully engaged in remote learning for our 163 students.
-Teachers are preparing weekly lessons and engaging with our students regularly through remote avenues and have created a comprehensive online platform for students using curriculum-aligned resources.
+- The Crossroads Public Charter Middle School is engaged in remote summer learning opportunities for our 163 students.
+Teachers are preparing lessons and engaging with our students through remote avenues and have created a comprehensive online platform for students using curriculum-aligned resources.
 Thanks to generous donations from Medifast/Optavia our students have received some high ticket items, like graphic calculators, that are critically important to their success.
 The school also hosts socially distanced supply pick-ups to ensure students are consistently equipped for success.

 - The staff at our community centers and out-of-school time programming including the POWER House, Park House, Dent House, UA House at Fayette and Baltimore Urban Gardening with Students (BUGS) are committed to keeping open communication with all families.
 Our staff members have been checking in with students and families via calls and virtual outreach.
 The goal of these calls is to make sure our families are doing okay, check-in on their child’s learning, provide resources and support as needed, and maintain a human connection with our program participants.

 - Our Fresh Start students are engaged in weekly remote learning and our instructors are conducting wellness calls daily to students.
 Zoom classes focus on academic preparation for the GED exam, current events – the pandemic, social change, politics – and woodworking.